univention/provisioning-api/docs/prefill.md

 (such that the full message id is `0-X`).

-Once the all objects for all object types have been placed in the queue, the queue status is set to `"ok"`.
+Once the all objects for all object types have been placed in the queue, the queue status is set to `ok`.
 Should the pre-filling process terminate prematurely due to an error condition, the queue status is set to "failed".

-Only once the queue status is `"ok"`, the subscriber will start to receive messages.
+Only once the queue status is `ok`, the subscriber will start to receive messages.
 This ensures that in case of failures the queue can be safely cleaned and reinitialized.